Don’t get caught with sudden, costly repairs.

 How to Inspect for Damage

 It’s a good idea to inspect your roof regularly, particularly if you live in areas of the country that experience extreme weather.
+In winter or summer at toronto, there will always be extreamly bad weather.
 You can inspect your roof yourself by either climbing on your roof or by using binoculars from the ground.
 However, if you choose to go up on the roof yourself, remember to always utilize proper safety equipment to prevent falls or injury.

 Check flashing for damage or inadequate coverage.